gregspurrier/document_hydrator/README.markdown

 DocumentHydrator, ensuring efficient hydration of multiple subdocuments.

+## Installation
+Install the gem:

+    gem install document_hydrator

+Require the library:

+    require 'document_hydrator'

+If you want to use the optional MongoDB collection hydrator, make sure you require the MongoDB driver first:

+    require 'mongo'
+    require 'document_hydrator'

 ## Hydration Procs
 Hydration procs are responsible for transforming an array of document references into a hash that maps those references to their